terra-campaigns/unsettled/systems/perchance/chargen_lhs.md

       You were exposed to a long-acting truth serum whose effects have yet to wear off.
 The disorder has its advantages: you cannot repeat lies you’ve heard, either.
       You were adept at creating <i>fake</i> gold, which is almost as good.
 Eventually, your ruse was discovered, and you had to make a hasty retreat.
 Take a heavy <b>Metal Ingot</b> and <b>Gold Powder</b> (3 uses).
       Your alchemical recipe worked, but a rival stole the blueprint before your claims could be proven.
 Take a prototype <b>Blunderbuss</b> (d12, <i><a href="https://cairnrpg.com/second-edition/players-guide/core-rules/#attack-modifiers" target="_blank">blast</a>, bulky</i>) that takes one round to reload, and a taste for revenge.
       Ridiculed for discovering how to turn gold into <i>lead</i>, you were a laughing stock.
-Take a bottle of <b>Universal Solvent</b> (2 uses) that dissolves anything it touches into its constituent parts.}
-    event2 = <b>What alchemical marvel is the product of your latest ingenuity?</b><br> [b.event2tbl]
+Take a bottle of <b>Universal Solvent</b> (2 uses) that dissolves anything it touches into its constituent parts. event2 = <b>What alchemical marvel is the product of your latest ingenuity?</b><br> [b.event2tbl] event2tbl
-    event2tbl
       <b>Pyrophoric Gel</b> - A sticky green fluid that catches fire when exposed to air.
 It lasts for 8 hours and cannot be extinguished.